-Underground Sound Series aka Love for the Locals series passes will go on sale August 21!
+Underground Sound Series aka Love for the Locals series passes are now on sale!
 Nothing is better than sharing in the discovery (and re-discovery) of new sounds.
 That's what VPAC's Underground Sound is all about.
 Come in, have a drink, and discover the music!
 Get the 7 Show Pass which includes 7 drinks and 7 shows for only $100.
-The pass is transferable, do you can share it.
+The pass is transferable, so you can share it.

 Although his musical talents make it easy to believe he’s always been a full-time musician, Rob Drabkin attended Trinity University in San Antonio, TX, where he graduated with a degree in Biochemistry and Molecular Biology with the intention of becoming a doctor.
 His focus quickly changed after a family trip to New York.
 “My Dad played Jazz full time for 30 years before he got into medicine.
 On that trip, we re-connected with his old musician friends, and it was inspiring to see them giving their lives to music night after night for so many years.
 That was the night I dropped science and dedicated myself to music.
 After that moment, I spent every possible minute singing and honing all of the songwriting skills that I could.”
 He adds, “It's kind of embarrassing to admit, but I had an epiphany while watching the Broadway musical “Chicago.”
 I decided right then and there that I didn't want to work in a research lab for the rest of my life and that I wanted to pursue music full time even though I had never sung a note up to that point.”
 He took to Denver’s music scene quickly, and set his career into motion.